strangerstudios/paid-memberships-pro/readme.txt

 3. Use Discount Codes to offer access at lower prices for special customers.

 == Changelog ==
+= 1.4.5.1 =
+* Removed debug calls to krumo() which would cause fatal errors in certain cituations.
+Please upgrade.
+(Note that PMPro versions that go three dots deep are usually the most important ones :)

 = 1.4.5 =
 * Now setting a var "code_level" in javascript in applydiscountcode.php so it can be used to manipulate prices, etc after applying a discount code.
 * Added the pmpro_cancel_previous_subscriptions filter, which is set to false will skip cancelling the old membership level/subscription at checkout.
 This is dangerous, but is used by the pmpro-addon-packages plugin to have an addon charge without affecting the old subscription.
 This works because the user is checking out for the same membership level.
 (So they don't really have > 1 membership level.)